An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Auxiliary results

 \section{Auxiliary results}

-In an effort to avoid obstructing the flow of the argument in the main body of this paper, we will include here the many technical results that are used throughout.
+In an effort to avoid obstructing the flow of the argument in the main body of this paper, we will include here the many technical results that are used throughout. {We remind the reader that the notational conventions that are used throughout the paper and this appendix are given in Section~\ref{sec:notation}.}